RhuanLucass/pokemon-cards/README.md

 ## How to use

-- Access the page link on github: [Netflix](https://rhuanlucass.github.io/pokemon-cards/)
+- Access the page link on github: [Pokémon Slider](https://rhuanlucass.github.io/pokemon-cards/)

 or